FEATURED CREDIT CARDS

 • Mixed Customer Service Reviews: As a newer FinTech company, customer support communication methods and response times have received mixed reviews from users online.

 The primary trade-off for the lack of traditional credit card fees (like APR and late fees) is the annual subscription fee.
-You are essentially paying for the service of them reporting your responsible usage to the credit bureaus.
+You are paying for the service of having your responsible usage reported to the credit bureaus.

 • Standard Plan ($72/yr): Offers up to 1% unlimited cashback on all purchases and access to partnered merchant offers (up to 15% cashback).

-• Premium Plan ($144/yr): Includes all Standard benefits plus potentially higher APY (Annual Percentage Yield) on your deposited money (if you have an SSN/ITIN), and a more in-depth monthly credit report.
+• Premium Plan ($144/yr): Includes all Standard benefits plus potentially higher APY on your deposited money (if you have an SSN/ITIN), and a more in-depth monthly credit report.

 The Firstcard® offers access to over 29,000 partner merchants where users can earn up to 15% in merchant-specific cashback.
-The specific partners and offers are managed dynamically within the Firstcard® mobile app.
+The offers are managed dynamically within the Firstcard® mobile app.

 How Merchant Offers Work

-• Offer Specifics: The amount of cashback (up to 15%) is determined by the specific merchant and transaction.
+• Offer Specifics: Cashback (up to 15%) is determined by the merchant and transaction.

-• Access in App: Users typically access and manage these offers within the Firstcard mobile application.
+• Access in App: Users manage these offers within the Firstcard mobile application.

-• Automatic Credit: The cashback is usually credited to your account after the transaction has settled, which can take 1–3 business days.
+• Automatic Credit: Cashback is usually credited after the transaction settles (1–3 business days).

-• Stacking Rewards: This merchant-specific cashback can often be combined with the general unlimited cashback rate (up to 1% depending on the plan) that the card offers on all other purchases.
+• Stacking Rewards: Merchant-specific cashback can often be combined with the general unlimited cashback rate (up to 1%).

-• Dining and Groceries: Offers at various restaurants, cafes, and supermarkets.
+• Dining and Groceries: Restaurants, cafes, and supermarkets.

-• Retail and E-commerce: Discounts and cashback at online and brick-and-mortar retailers for clothing, electronics, and general merchandise.
+• Retail and E-commerce: Online and physical retailers for clothing, electronics, and general merchandise.

 Practical Usage Notes

-• ATM Use and Withdrawals: You can withdraw your available funds at an ATM or transfer the balance back to your linked bank account via the app, which typically takes 1-2 business days.
-Be aware that ATM withdrawals may incur a small fee (around \$2.50).
+• ATM Use and Withdrawals: Withdraw available funds at an ATM or transfer the balance back to your bank account via the app (1–2 business days).
+ATM withdrawals may incur a ~$2.50 fee.

-• Car Rentals: The company has currently paused transactions for car rentals, though the card can be used at hotels.
+• Car Rentals: Transactions for car rentals are currently paused; the card can still be used at hotels.

-• Virtual Card: You get instant access to a virtual card upon approval via the app, which you can use online or add to Apple/Google Wallet immediately, even before your physical card arrives in 5-10 business days.
+• Virtual Card: Instant virtual card access upon approval via the app, usable online or in Apple/Google Wallet before the physical card arrives (5–10 business days).

-• International Students/Immigrants: The flexible identification requirements make it a standout choice when other banks reject applicants without an established U.S. credit history or SSN.
+• International Students/Immigrants: Flexible identification requirements make it a standout choice for those without established U.S. credit or SSN.

-• Individuals Prone to Overspending: The "spend what you fund" mechanism is a built-in safety net that fosters good spending habits and prevents falling into debt.
+• Individuals Prone to Overspending: The "spend what you fund" mechanism prevents falling into debt.

-• People who want to avoid interest rates: The 0% APR model is perfect for those who want to build credit without the high costs associated with subprime unsecured cards.
+• People who want to avoid interest rates: The 0% APR model is ideal for building credit without high-cost subprime card fees.

-The Firstcard® is not a magic bullet, but it is a responsible and innovative approach to credit building.
+The Firstcard® is a responsible and innovative approach to credit building.
 It trades the high APRs and fees of traditional bad-credit cards for a predictable annual subscription fee and a safer spending mechanism.
-If you are disciplined and looking for a no-interest way to build credit history, it is a very strong option to consider.
+If you are disciplined and want a no-interest way to build credit history, it is a very strong option to consider.

 FICO® Credit Scores